Yak in gokyo

 Gokyo Valley Trek Cost Description

 The cost of trekking in Gokyo Valley depends on several factors.
-The trekking agency is the primary factor affecting the trekking cost.
+The trekking agency is the primary factor influencing the cost of the Trek.
 It is advisable to choose trekking agencies that offer the best facilities at a reasonable price.
 Boundless Adventure offers a group discount; we also recommend contacting them to secure a trekking package at a reasonable cost.

 Another factor affecting trekking costs in the Gokyo Valley is the season you choose.
-Trekking in the peak season (Autumn and Spring) costs more than trekking during the low season.
+Trekking in peak season (Autumn and Spring) costs more than in the low season.
 Although trekking in Summer and winter is unfavorable, it can minimize costs.
 Due to high demand during peak season, accommodation facilities and other services may also charge higher rates.

 The additional services you want also affect the cost of the Gokyo Valley trek.
 Generally, trekking agencies provide all required facilities during the Trek.
-However, if you need luxury service, you will incur an additional fee, increasing your cost.
+However, if you need luxury service, you will incur an additional fee, which will increase your cost.

 Heating in Dining